-The Program Guidance is helpful in that it offers a fair amount of detail as to how the leasing aspect works.
-An eligible lessor can make can make an election to pass-through the grant payment to a lessee if the property would be eligible for a grant payment if owned by a lessee.
+The Program Guidance is helpful in that it offers a fair amount of detail as to how the leasing aspect works.16 An eligible lessor can make can make an election to pass-through the grant payment to a lessee if the property would be eligible for a grant payment if owned by a lessee.
 This election will treat the lessee as having acquired the property for an amount equal to the independently assessed fair market value of the property on the date the property is transferred to the lessee.
-The election will also generally follow the rules in the Internal Revenue Code and Treasury regulations governing elections to allow lessees to receive energy tax credits.

-The Lessor and lessee must agree that the lessor waives all right to a grant payment or a production or investment tax credit with respect to the eligible property before the lessee may apply for a grant payment for that property.
-Further, the lessee must agree to include "ratably" in its gross income over the five-year recapture period an amount equal to 50% of grant payment.
+The election will also generally follow the rules in the Internal Revenue Code and Treasury regulations governing elections to allow lessees to receive energy tax credits.17 a production or investment tax credit with respect to the eligible property before the lessee may apply for a grant payment for that property.
+Further, the lessee must agree to include "ratably" in its gross income over the five-year recapture period an amount equal to 50 percent of grant payment.
 This differs from the general rule, where the amount of the grant payment is not included in gross income of the party receiving the grant.